Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: The (intrusive) multiscale finite element method

 Since $V_{H,0}^\varepsilon$ is a subspace of $H^1_0(\Omega)$, the bilinear form~$a^{\varepsilon,\dif}$ is coercive on $V_{H,0}^\varepsilon$ and the discrete problem~\eqref{eq:diffusion-MsFEM} is again well-posed by virtue of the Lax-Milgram Theorem.

 The computation of the multiscale basis functions~$\phiEps{i}$ is called the \emph{offline stage} of the MsFEM and only has to be carried out once if~\eqref{eq:diffusion-pde} has to be solved multiple times for different right-hand sides.
 Also note that all problems~\eqref{eq:MsFEM-basis} are independent of each other, and can thus be solved in parallel.
-In practice, the~$\phiEps{i}$ are approximated numerically on a fine mesh of~$K\in\mathcal{T}_H$ of mesh size $h \leq \varepsilon$ that resolves the oscillations of~$A^\varepsilon$.
+Once all basis functions are known, one can compute the stiffness matrix of the MsFEM (see Sec.~\ref{sec:msfem-diffusion-intrusive} for more details), which is also part of the offline stage.
+In practice, the~$\phiEps{i}$ are approximated numerically on a fine mesh of~$K\in\mesh$ of mesh size $h \leq \varepsilon$ that resolves the oscillations of~$A^\varepsilon$.
 We omit these details here because they have no importance for the non-intrusive strategy that we shall propose later in this article.

-The resolution of the global problem~\eqref{eq:diffusion-MsFEM} is called the \emph{online stage}.
+The resolution of the global problem~\eqref{eq:diffusion-MsFEM}, each time the right-hand side~$F$ changes, is called the \emph{online stage}.
 The computational cost for this problem is the same as for a standard $\Pone$ approximation on the same mesh.
 A further discussion of the practical implementation of the MsFEM is provided in Sec.~\ref{sec:msfem-diffusion-intrusive}.
-This discussion partially reproduces some elements of~\cite{biezemans_non-intrusive_2022}.
+This discussion partially reproduces some elements of~\cite{biezemans_non-intrusive_2023}.
 We include it here to clarify and motivate the developments in the sequel.